-Strength and Conditioning Coaches are growing in popularity because the training method has become more widely recognised as being beneficial to everyone.
-It’s no longer seen as just for super-elite sportsmen and women.
+Strength and Conditioning Coaches are growing in popularity because the Strength and Conditioning training method has become more widely recognised as being beneficial to everyone.
+It’s no longer seen as being just for super-elite sportspeople.

-It only takes a look around your local gym to see the industry growth in action with more & more facilities introducing performance equipment like Olympic weight lifting platforms, bumper plates and plyo boxes.
-With functional training rising in popularity the need for Strength & Conditioning Coaches is set to continue to grow.
-Strength & Conditioning is more than just lifting weights, it encompasses the entire development of the human body and focuses on what is needed to improve general movement, health, and physical performance.
-This includes plyometrics, speed and agility, mobility, core stability and endurance with weight training.
+It only takes a quick look around your local gym to see the industry growth in action with more and more facilities introducing performance equipment like Olympic weight lifting platforms, bumper plates, and plyo boxes.
+With functional training rising in popularity the need for Strength and Conditioning Coaches is set to continue to grow from strength to strength – pun intended.
+Strength and Conditioning is more than just lifting weights, it encompasses the entire development of the human body and focuses on what’s needed to improve general movement, health, and physical performance.
+This includes plyometrics, speed and agility, mobility, core stability, and endurance with weight training.

-It’s an exciting time to become a Strength and Conditioning Coach and with the right training & education, you can deliver huge rewards to clients young and old, conditioned & de-conditioned.
+It’s an exciting time to become a Strength and Conditioning Coach and with the right training and education, you can deliver huge rewards to clients young and old, conditioned and de-conditioned.

-In this article, we want to help you uncover how to become the best Strength & Conditioning Coach you can be with a solid education and knowledge that can transform the lives of those you work with.
+In this article, we’ll help you uncover how to become the best Strength and Conditioning Coach you can be with a solid education and knowledge that can transform the lives of those you work with.

 Let’s start as all good articles do, at the very beginning.
 But if you can’t wait and need answers fast, click the links below to answer your question.

-Put into its simplest form a Strength & Conditioning Coach is a fitness professional who will use their knowledge of strength & conditioning principles to assess, programme and coach their clients to move better with reduced risk of injury.
-A Strength & Conditioning Coach wants to see you perform more effectively in any given activity, whether that’s a 100-metre sprint or simply being able to get up out of your chair.
+Put into its simplest form a Strength and Conditioning Coach is a fitness professional who will use their knowledge of strength and conditioning principles to assess, programme, and coach their clients to move better with reduced risk of injury.
+A Strength and Conditioning Coach wants to see their clients perform more effectively in any given activity, whether that’s a 100-metre sprint or simply being able to get up out of their chair.

-Exercises are prescribed by an S & C Coach to improve performance using a combination of strength training and aerobic conditioning, to help injury prevention, teach proper movement mechanics and accelerate performance.
+Exercises prescribed by a Strength and Conditioning Coach are there to improve performance using a combination of strength training and aerobic conditioning.
+These exercised are given to help injury prevention, teach proper movement mechanics, and accelerate performance.

 Strength and Conditioning training can be used to: